beberlei/DoctrineCodeGenerator/README.md

-# Code Generation
+# Doctrine Code Generator

 In general code-generation just moves the inability to correctly abstract code into a layer that simplifies the downsides of writing lots of code by hand.
-However there are use-cases for code-generation:
+However there are use-cases for code-generation, mostly in context with Object-Relational-Mappers:

 * Transforming existing models (XML, UML, CSV, whatever) from one to another representation.
 * Generating boiler-plate code that is impossible to abstract nicely (`__get`/`__set`/`__call` alternatives)